 He is Founder and CEO of Day One Insights, a strategy and advisory firm focusing on technological convergence and corporate reinvention.
 Tarun speaks and advises about trends that are overturning established industries; developments in cyber security, privacy, and surveillance; and the impact of technological advancements on legal systems and societal institutions.
 Clients include major multi-national corporations, business groups, and consulting firms across five continents.

-Identified: Why They Are Getting To Know Everything About Us, a book he’s authored about the global rise of digital identification systems, will be out early 2014.
-It analyzes the technologies that governments and companies use to see who we are — things such as national identification systems, biometrics, and online identity.
-He tracks these systems over time to see how they are changing governments, institutions, social norms, and the daily lives of people all around the world.
-Learn more, and sign-up for updates here.
+Identified: The Digital Transformation of Who We Are, a book Tarun has authored about the global rise of digital identification systems, will be out 2017.
+It analyses the technologies that governments and companies use to see who we are — things such as national identification systems, biometrics, and online identity.
+He tracks these systems over time to see how they are changing governments, social norms, and the lives of people all around the world.

 Tarun was previously co-Founder and COO of AIC Chile, a private innovation lab that creates technologies aiming to alleviate poverty.
 He worked to commercialize Plasma Water Sanitation System (PWSS), a breakthrough purication technology that is currently providing thousands of people across Latin America in at-risk communities with clean drinking water.
 In 2016, PWSS technology was acquired by Grupo Rotoplas.